World reacts to Gaza ceasefire deal announced by Trump

 “We call on President Trump, the guarantor states of the agreement, and all Arab, Islamic, and international parties to compel the occupation government to fully implement its obligations under the agreement and to prevent it from evading or delaying the implementation of what has been agreed upon.

-“We salute our great people in the Gaza Strip, in Jerusalem and the West Bank, and throughout our homeland and the diaspora, who have demonstrated unparalleled honour , courage, and heroism — confronting the fascist occupation projects that targeted them and their national rights.
-These sacrifices and steadfast positions have thwarted the Israeli occupation’s schemes of subjugation and displacement .
+“We salute our great people in the Gaza Strip, in Jerusalem and the West Bank, and throughout our homeland and the diaspora, who have demonstrated unparalleled honour, courage, and heroism — confronting the fascist occupation projects that targeted them and their national rights.
+These sacrifices and steadfast positions have thwarted the Israeli occupation’s schemes of subjugation and displacement.

 “We affirm that the sacrifices of our people will not be in vain, and that we will remain true to our pledge — never abandoning our people’s national rights until freedom, independence, and self-determination are achieved.”

+He commended the efforts made by Trump and all mediators – Qatar, Egypt and Turkiye – and expressed the PA’s readiness to work with them to ensure the success of their work, the official Wafa news agency reported.

+Abbas reiterated that sovereignty over Gaza belongs to the Palestinian state and the connection between the occupied West Bank and the enclave must be achieved through the implementation of Palestinian laws and the work of Palestinian government institutions, the report said.

-Palestinian Islamic Jihad (PIJ)
+Palestinian Islamic Jihad

-The second largest armed group in Gaza says the ceasefire deal is a result of ‘enormous sacrifices’ in Gaza.
+The second largest armed group in Gaza said the ceasefire deal is a result of “enormous sacrifices” in Gaza.

 PIJ added that the ceasefire agreement and prisoner exchange are not a “gift from anyone”, but, at the same time, does not deny international efforts in securing the deal.